 According to a Gallup Poll, full-time American workers put in an average of at least 47 hours per week.
 Considering most of us only sleep about seven to eight hours a night, this means we are spending as much time at our desks as we are in the comfort of our beds.
-If you happen to be fortunate enough to work from home, creating a proper work space is important—not only to maximize productivity but also to help mentally separate your work life from your home life.
+If you happen to be fortunate enough to work from home, creating a proper workspace is important—not only to maximize productivity but also to help mentally separate your work life from your home life.
 That being said, your home office environment doesn’t have to be sterile.
 In fact, you should consider putting as much thought into its design and décor as any other room in your home.

-"A home office should feel inspiring and incorporate the overall look of the home's interior, from the color palette to the décor," explains Danny Seo, eco lifestyle expert and editor-in-chief of Naturally, Danny Seo magazine, who helped his friend Kerry Washington makeover her own office, transforming it into a chic, functional, and sustainable work space.
+"A home office should feel inspiring and incorporate the overall look of the home's interior, from the color palette to the décor," explains Danny Seo, eco-lifestyle expert and editor-in-chief of Naturally, Danny Seo magazine, who helped his friend Kerry Washington makeover her own office, transforming it into a chic, functional, and sustainable workspace.

-These 10 expert-approved ideas will help you create a chic but functional home office.
+These 15 expert-approved ideas will help you create a chic but functional home office.